Who cares about live music?

 - And don’t tell me dancers do – if they did we’d still have live musicians at every performance.

-- And don’t tell me most audiences do – if they did they’d willingly pay the costs of every concert.
+- And don’t tell me most audiences do – if they did they would willingly pay the costs of every concert.

 - And don’t tell me clergy do – if they did they wouldn’t be promoting celebrities who sing to pre-recorded tracks.